Alex-twn/STM32MP15x_workshop/readme.md

 > Setting it up...done
 > SDK has been successfully set up and is ready to be used.
 > Each time you wish to use the SDK in a new shell session, you need to source the environment setup script e.g.
 > $ . $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/SDK/environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi
 > ```

 ### 5.2 Verification that the SDK is working well

-The SDK environment setup script must be run once in each new working terminal in which you cross-compile
+1. The SDK environment setup script must be run once in each new working terminal in which you want to cross-compile

 > ```bash
 > PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/SDK
 > PC $> source environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi
 > ```

-The following checks allow to ensure that the environment is correctly setup
+2. The following checks allow to ensure that the environment is correctly setup

-1. Check the target architecture
+* Check the target architecture

 > ```bash
 > PC $> echo $ARCH
 > arm
 > ```

-2. Check the toolchain binary prefix for the target tools
+* Check the toolchain binary prefix for the target tools

 > ```bash
 > PC $> echo $CROSS_COMPILE
 > arm-ostl-linux-gnueabi-
 > ```

-3. Check the C compiler version
+* Check the C compiler version

 > ```bash
 > PC $> $CC --version